 Feb.
 23, 2023: Second Drafts Due From Writing Teams

 May 11, 2023: Third Drafts Due From Writing Teams

 May 25, 2023: Fourth Drafts Due From Writing Teams

 June 2023: Combined Drafts Shared

-- Teams' fourth drafts are shared with college community via online workshop
+- Teams' fourth drafts are shared on the website with college community

 - Drafts are submitted to the Office of Communications for editing and design